 Okay so now we have all the ingredients ready, let’s begin!

-- Put one of the halves in the container with the cut-side facing downwards.
+2. Put one of the halves in the container with the rough side (cut-side) facing downwards.

-- Now in a separate container, mix baby wash, 2 cups of warm water and baby oil.
+3. Now in a separate container, mix baby wash, warm (not hot) water and baby oil.
 You can also use coconut oil or olive oil as it is also good for your baby’s sensitive skin – it all depends upon the availability and your choice.

-- Now, flip it back to its original state.
-Open the lid and remove the cardboard in the middle of the paper towel.
-Since it is now soft, it becomes very easy for us to remove it.
-Alternately, you can cut this cardboard by creating a slit using scissors and then remove it.
+6. Now flip the container back to its original state.
+Open the lid and remove the cardboard present in the middle of the paper towel.
+Since the cardboard must now be soft, you can easily remove it (tip: using scissors, cut a slit in the wet cardboard and it will come off easily).

 You can do the same with the other half of the paper towel.
 Making two at a time is not only convenient, it saves you time and you have baby wipes that could last for weeks (depending upon your little one's usage).
-But don’t make too many of them as to avoid creating of mold.
+But don’t make too many of them at the same time as to avoid them drying up or getting mold.

 If you like your baby wipes to be less wet; you can slightly decrease the quantity of ingredients.
 It all depends on your own preference.

 If your baby is suffering from diaper rashes, you can make these wipes slightly on the wet side so to avoid friction when you rub the little bum clean.
 Putting the wet wipe container in the fridge will give a cool and refreshing feeling to your baby.
 However, if you have used coconut oil, it may not be a good idea to refrigerate as the coconut oil will solidify.
 Moreover, if your baby is suffering from cold, make sure the wipes are stored at room temperature.

 You can add a couple of drops of white vinegar in the liquid to make the wipes anti-bacterial and prevent the growth of mold.
 This is an optional step.
 Although these easy to make wet wipes last for a long duration, they cannot and should not last for too long for the mold to form.